 Forty minutes later, it had been so successful, Montgomery's 12th-seeded team was moving on in the NCAA Tournament.

 California held fifth-seeded UNLV without a field goal for more than 11 1/2 minutes of the second half, breaking from a halftime tie and posting a 64-61 upset victory in the second round of the East Regional at HP Pavilion.

-After avenging a 76-75 loss to the Runnin' Rebels in December, the 12th-seeded Bears advance into a third-round matchup Saturday against Syracuse or Montana.
+After avenging a 76-75 loss to the Runnin' Rebels in December, the 12th-seeded Bears advance into a third-round matchup Saturday against No. 4 Syracuse.